- A quick glance at what nibbler tool to use

 - Soft grip handle for comfortable, fatigue-free handling.

-- Has a convenient battery indicator.
+- Employs a convenient battery indicator.

 - Save time being a cordless model, as running leads over a roof is annoying.